FoleyDom/lolApi/README.md

 ## Lessons Learned:

-I learn how to work API's and properly input data into the DOM with the use of Javascript.
+I learned how to work API's and properly input data into the DOM with the use of Javascript.